moby/moby/docs/reference/commandline/save.md

     Usage: docker save [OPTIONS] IMAGE [IMAGE...]

-    Save images to a tar archive (streamed to STDOUT by default)
+    Save one or more images to a tar archive (streamed to STDOUT by default)

       --help             Print usage
       -o, --output=""    Write to a file, instead of STDOUT